Just Released: Computer-Age Statistical Inference, a new book by Bradley Efron and Trevor Hastie

 Part III of this book (in progress) will discuss 21st Century topics, including false discovery rates, automatic model building (Lasso and LARS), objective Bayes inference, machine learning (random forests, boosting, support vector machines, neural nets), and inference after model selection.
 The ongoing succession of inferential ideas --- boosting following logistic regression, random forests following regression trees, false-discovery rates succeeding Bonferroni bounds --- will be emphasized.

-The authors will be signing copies at JSM in Chicago or find it at Amazon.
+If you missed the authors signing copies at JSM in Chicago, find it at Amazon.